 “The SoCal Restaurant Show,” the ultimate locals’ guide to food and restaurants, can be heard on AM 830 KLAA each Saturday morning from 10:00 a.m. to 12 Noon.
-It’s hosted by nationally prominent celebrity chef, Jet Tila.
-This live, fast-moving, 2-hour, interactive show sharing Jet’s vast global food knowledge is presented with a light and humorous edge.
+It’s hosted by a rotating collection of nationally prominent celebrity chef guest hosts and seasoned food, libation, and travel journalist, Andy Harris.
+This live, fast-moving, 2-hour, interactive show shares the hosts’ vast global food knowledge and is presented with a light and humorous edge.
 Substantive interviews with top celebrity chefs and entertaining culinary personalities are part of the weekly fun.

 The program, launched October 6, 2012, showcases as guests the true luminaries of the culinary word and the listener really gets to know the featured personalities.
 Chef Jet Tila was the original host.
 As “Emeritus Host” he still contributes to the show as his busy schedule allows.
 You know Chef Jet from Food TV as one of the regular, solo, judges on Food Network’s hit series, “Cutthroat Kitchen” with Alton Brown.
 He’s also the Royal Thai Governments’ official Culinary Ambassador to the United States.